 CBP has 8,000 employees working in support of our frontline occupations.
 Below are only a few of the positions contributing behind the scenes.

-- Mission support: IT specialists, management analysts, contract specialists, human resource specialists, mission support specialists, mechanics, budget analysts, purchasing agents, and security specialists.
+- Mission support: budget analysts, contract specialists, human resource specialists, instructional system designers, instructional system specialist, IT specialists, management analysts, mechanics, mission support specialists, purchasing agents, and security specialists.

 You can see all current CBP vacancies by searching the USAJobs Web site.